dmgrit/priority-channels/docs/channels_closure.md

 2. **Inner Priority Channels** -  These are internal channels that form the intermediate **nodes** of the channel tree.
 They apply prioritization rules and may have their own cancellable context.
 3. **Root Priority Channel** - This is the **top-level** priority channel and serves as the main interface for receiving messages.

+There are two modes of operation:
+- **Flat Mode** - All input channels are connected directly to the root priority channel.
+- **Hierarchical Mode** - Input channels connect to inner priority channels, which may further connect to higher-level inner priority channels or directly to the root.

+### Constructing Hierarchical Mode

+Hierarchical mode can be built in one of two ways:

+* **Programmatic Composition**:
+  Users manually combine PriorityChannel instances to form a tree structure.
+  Each priority channel has its own context, which can be canceled to close that channel.

+* **Configuration-Based Initialization**:
+  The tree of priority channels is automatically constructed from a configuration object.
+  An optional `innerPriorityChannelsContexts map[string]context.Context` argument can be provided to assign cancellable contexts to inner channels, enabling closure handling.

+Configuration can also be **dynamically updated at runtime**.
+During such updates:
+* Input channels remain unchanged.
+* Inner priority channels are fully recreated based on the new configuration.
+* The updated configuration accepts the same `innerPriorityChannelsContexts map[string]context.Context` argument, allowing cancellation and closure management for the newly created inner channels.

 ## Channel Closure Scenarios

 ### Root Priority Channel Closure